Head Injury Claims

 “Osbornes has a well-regarded personal injury practice well equipped to advise on high-value and high-profile claims, including fatalities and severe brain and spinal cord injuries.”

-Osbornes Law represents clients who have suffered head injuries in accidents and serious, sometimes catastrophic incidents.
-Our personal injury solicitors understand the medical and practical issues involved, and we focus on securing compensation that reflects the true impact of the injury, including treatment, rehabilitation and financial losses.
+Osbornes Law represents clients who have suffered head injuries in accidents, serious incidents and at work.
+Our personal injury solicitors understand the medical and practical issues involved and focus on securing compensation that reflects the true impact of the injury, including treatment, rehabilitation and financial losses.

 What is a head injury?

-A head injury is any injury to the head, face or skull, and can range from mild to severe.
+A head injury is any injury to the head, face or skull.
 Some injuries resolve within weeks, while others lead to persistent symptoms that affect daily life and the ability to work.

 Head injuries can include: